mitschabaude/watever/README.md

 )
 ```

-The syntax is [spec-compliant WAT syntax](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), plus conventions about how import statements are interpreted.
-In this example, the `(import "js" "...")` convention allows you to import arbitrary JavaScript objects with inline code.
+The syntax is [spec-compliant WAT](https://webassembly.github.io/spec/core/text/index.html) plus conventions about how import statements are interpreted.
+In this example, the `(import "js" ...)` convention allows you to import arbitrary JavaScript objects with inline code.

+> 💡 If you're not familiar with WAT syntax, we recommend going through [this MDN explainer](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) before you continue.

 <!-- Here, we import one function from JS and one from a second WAT module.
 This import syntax convention lies at the core of watever.
 We also export a function called `myFunction`. -->